OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 Because any sorting algorithm requires :math:`\Omega(n \log n)` running time, the problem of sorting also requires :math:`\Omega(n \log n)` time.
-We already know of sorting algorithms with \Onlogn\ running time, so we can conclude that the problem of sorting requires :math:`\Theta(n \log n)` time.
+We already know of sorting algorithms with :math:`O(n \log n)` running time, so we can conclude that the problem of sorting requires :math:`\Theta(n \log n)` time.
 As a corollary, we know that no comparison-based sorting algorithm can improve on existing :math:`\Theta(n \log n)` time sorting algorithms by more than a constant factor.